EndPointCorp/end-point-blog/2012/08/13/hidden-inefficiencies-in-interchange.html.md

 ...
 ```

-(Now, some databases are smart enough to cache query results, but some aren't, so avoiding this extra work is probably worth your trouble even on a "smart" database, in case your Interchange application gets moved to a "dumb" database sometime in the future.)
+(Now, some databases are smart enough to cache query results, but some aren’t, so avoiding this extra work is probably worth your trouble even on a “smart” database, in case your Interchange application gets moved to a “dumb” database sometime in the future.)

-Fortunately, it's easy to correct:
+Fortunately, it’s easy to correct:

 ```nohighlight
 mv_return_fields=*